 In life we rely on professional advice in areas we are not immersed with knowledge in.
 We feel the same should be true for making our community stronger.
 United Way of Northern New Mexico is actively engaging Los Alamos and Rio Arriba Counties as well as working directly with each County’s Health Councils to stay current with needs in the region.
 United Way works to form partnerships and collaborations that pull resources and have them work together to directly address pressing challenges and fill gaps in services our region faces.
 This is all made possible with investments into the Community Action Fund.
 United Way Model Infographic

-Because of investments made to the Community Action Fund in 2015 so far this year this is how United Way of NNM has made an impact in our community.
+Because of investments made to the Community Action Fund in 2017 United Way of NNM has made an impact in our community.

 - A child has their first role model of healthy adult behavior